Caryophyllene: Metabolism and derivatives

 Caryophyllene oxide, in which the alkene group of caryophyllene has become an epoxide, is the component responsible for cannabis identification by drug-sniffing dogs and is also an approved food additive, often as flavoring.
+Caryophyllene oxide may have negligible cannabinoid activity.

 Natural sources

 The approximate quantity of caryophyllene in the essential oil of each source is given in square brackets ([ ]):